Frequently Asked Questions

 Students begin the process by asking their advisor to approve a substitution, but only a faculty advisor can submit the actual form.

-Using the online substitution form, enter the student’s information, the course information, and the reason for the substitution.
-Then choose the deans who must approve the substitution from the drop-down menus.
-Submit the form.
+Using the online substitution form, thw advisor must enter the student’s information, the course information and the reason for the substitution.
+Next, choose the dean who must approve the substitution from the drop-down menu and then submit the form.

-What happens to the form after I submit it?
+What happens to the form after the faculty advisor submits it?

-The form is sent to the deans who either approve or disapprove the substitution.
-When both deans have responded, the form goes to the Central Records Office (CRO) and if the substitution is approved, it is posted to the student’s record.
+The form is sent to the dean to approve or not.
+Next, the form goes to the College Records Office (CRO) and if the substitution was approved, it is posted to the student’s record.

 What if the substitution is not approved?
 Is there an appeal process?

-Normally the dean’s decision is final.
-If there are exceptional circumstances that warrant reconsideration, the faculty advisor should make the dean aware of them.
+The dean’s decision is usually final.
+If there is an exceptional circumstance that warrants reconsideration, the faculty advisor should make the dean aware of it.

-How do I know if the substitution has been approved?
+How does the faculty advisor know if the substitution has been approved?

 After you submit the form, you’ll receive an email with a link to a tracking screen.

-How do I know if the substitution has been posted to the student’s record?
+How does the faculty advisor know if the substitution has been posted to the student’s record?

-Substitutions are normally posted by the CRO within 48 hours after they are received.
-You and the student can check the student’s Degree Progress Report to view the posting in the appropriate section on the student’s record.
+Substitutions are usually posted by the CRO within 48 hours after they are received.
+The faculty advisor and the student can check the student’s Degree Progress Report to view the posting in the appropriate section on the student’s record.

-When should I request a substitution for a student?
+When should the faculty advisor request a substitution for a student?

 Substitutions are useful when a student has transferred a course to NOVA that meets one of a student’s program requirements, but is not the exact course number that NOVA requires.
 It may also be used for students who took courses at NOVA under the old quarter system in order for these courses to be counted toward their current program.
-Substitutions can also be used to apply credit from nontraditional sources such as military experience, PLACE, or CLEP, that have been approved by the Advanced Standing Committee.
+Substitutions can also be used to apply credit from nontraditional sources such as military experience, PLACE or CLEP, that have been approved by the Credit for Prior Learning Committee.